Quartz features an explorer that allows you to navigate all files and folders on your site. It supports nested folders and is highly customizable.

 Use sort to put files first

-Using this example, the explorer will alphabetically sort everything, but put all files above all folders.
+Using this example, the explorer will alphabetically sort everything.

 quartz.layout.ts